shahinrostami/plotapi/README.md

 * **Jupyter Lab/Notebook + Google Colab Support** - Super-charge your notebooks with inline visualisations.
 * **Beautiful Themes & Fonts** - Select from pre-made beautiful themes, or add your own.
 * **Share or Embed Interactive HTML** - Download and embed your interactive visualisations.
+* **Upload and Share** - Upload and share your visualisations, privately or publicly.
 * **Render to PDF, SVG, or PNG** - Generate high-quality output ready for print.
-* **Record Animation to Video** - Create social media-ready animated visualisations.
+* **Record Animation to MP4 Video** - Create social media-ready animated visualisations.

 ## Get Access